 Cheyletiellosis Caused by Cheyletiella Mites (Parasitic Infection with Fur Mites, “Walking Dandruff”) in cats

 Cheyletiellosis is a parasitic skin disease caused by Cheyletiella mites.
-These mites infest the skin surface of cats and lead to intense itching and scaling skin, also known as “walking dandruff.”
+These mites infest the skin surface of cats and lead to intense itching and scaly skin, also known as “walking dandruff.”

 The most important facts at a glance

 Cheyletiellosis in cats is caused by Cheyletiella mites, microscopic ectoparasites that live on the skin surface and feed on skin cells.
-These mites can infect not only cats, but also dogs, rabbits, and humans, causing temporary skin reactions in the latter.
-Transmission usually occurs through direct contact with infected animals or their environment, as the mites can survive for a few days.
+These mites can infect not only cats but also dogs, rabbits, and humans, causing temporary skin reactions in the latter.
+Transmission usually occurs through direct contact with infected animals or their environment, as the mites can survive for several days.
 Symptoms of an infection include scaling, increased licking and scratching, and hair loss.
 The diagnosis is made through a combination of symptoms and tests such as skin scrapings or adhesive tape tests.
-For therapy, antiparasitic agents such as spot-on preparations with fipronil or selamectin are used.
+Antiparasitic agents such as spot-on preparations with fipronil or selamectin are used for treatment.
 In some cases, ivermectin can also be used.
-It is also important to clean the environment to prevent re-infection.
-The prognosis is good with timely treatment, and the symptoms predominantly subside after a few weeks.
-Preventive measures include regular veterinary visits, good hygiene in the household, and the simultaneous treatment of all pets in the household.
+Cleaning the environment is also important to prevent re-infection.
+The prognosis is good with timely treatment, and symptoms predominantly subside after a few weeks.
+Preventive measures include regular vet visits, good household hygiene, and simultaneous treatment of all pets in the household.
 A balanced diet and stress avoidance can strengthen the immune system and reduce the risk of infection.

 Causes

-Cheyletiella mites are microscopic ectoparasites that belong to the family Cheyletiellidae.
-They are superficial skin dwellers that feed on skin cells and tissue fluids of their hosts.
-The mites can occur on various animal species, including cats, dogs, and rabbits, and are also able to infect humans, causing temporary skin reactions.
+Cheyletiella mites are microscopic ectoparasites belonging to the Cheyletiellidae family.
+They are superficial skin dwellers that feed on the skin cells and tissue fluids of their hosts.
+The mites can occur on various animal species, including cats, dogs, and rabbits, and are also capable of infecting humans, causing temporary skin reactions.

-The transmission of the mites usually occurs through direct contact with infested animals or their environment.
-Cheyletiella mites are relatively resilient and can survive in the environment for a few days, which facilitates their spread.
-Therefore, animals that are kept in groups or under cramped conditions, such as in breeding facilities or animal shelters, are particularly at risk.
+Transmission of the mites usually occurs through direct contact with infested animals or their environment.
+Cheyletiella mites are relatively hardy and can survive for several days in the environment, which facilitates their spread.
+Therefore, animals kept in groups or crowded conditions, such as in breeding facilities or shelters, are at higher risk.

-The mites themselves are difficult to see with the naked eye, with a length of about 0.3 to 0.5 millimeters.
-They have characteristic grasping claws that help them hold onto the skin surface.
-Their lifespan is about three to five weeks, during which they go through several developmental stages, including egg, larva, nymph, and adult mite.
+The mites themselves are difficult to see with the naked eye, measuring about 0.3 to 0.5 millimeters in length.
+They possess characteristic grasping claws that help them hold onto the skin surface.
+Their lifespan is about three to five weeks, during which they pass through several developmental stages, including egg, larva, nymph, and adult mite.

 Symptoms

-The most noticeable symptom of Cheyletiellosis in cats is the presence of scaling on the back, which may move as the mites crawl underneath, hence the name “walking dandruff.”
-These scales are often visible in the form of whitish, dry particles that are particularly concentrated along the back line.
+The most striking symptom of cheyletiellosis in cats is the presence of scales on the back that can move as the mites crawl underneath, which corresponds to the name “walking dandruff.”
+These scales are often visible in the form of whitish, dry particles that are particularly concentrated along the backline.

-Cats with Cheyletiellosis often show signs of itching, which is recognizable by scratching, biting, or licking the affected skin areas.
-This can lead to secondary skin lesions, such as redness, crusting, or hair loss, which can result from self-inflicted injuries and possible secondary bacterial infections.
+Cats with cheyletiellosis often show signs of itching, recognizable by scratching, biting, or licking the affected skin areas.
+This can lead to secondary skin lesions, such as redness, crusts, or hair loss, which can result from self-inflicted injuries and possible secondary bacterial infections.

 Some cats may be asymptomatic, especially if they carry a lower mite load or have developed some immunity.
 Nevertheless, they can serve as carriers and transmit the mites to other susceptible animals or humans.